projectcalico/calico/getting-started/windows-calico/demo.md

 kubectl exec -n calico-demo pwsh -- powershell Invoke-WebRequest -Uri http://$(kubectl get po porter -n calico-demo -o 'jsonpath={.status.podIP}') -UseBasicParsing -TimeoutSec 5
 ```

-If that went well, we will see something like:
+If that succeeds, we will see something like:

 ```
 StatusCode        : 200